1. Invest-Safely.com

 This is pretty much an open ended category.
 It was the hardest part of creating a generic personal income statement because everyone spends money differently.

-The actual title of each row is not important.
-The important part of this category is you organize it in a way that tracks ALL your remaining, categorized expenses.
+The actual title of each row isn't important.
+What's important is that you organize it in a way that tracks ALL your remaining expenses.

 Be careful not to penalize yourself by double counting expenses.
 If you use your credit card to pay bills (automated charges to your credit cards), be sure to subtract that amount if you're tracking it somewhere else.
-For example, I make this correction for tracking how much I spend on gas.
+For example, I made this mistake when tracking how much I spent on gas.

 Table of typical miscellaneous expenses